pachyderm/pachyderm/doc/docs/master/enterprise/auth/index.md

 Setting up Pachyderm's User Access Management (also referred to as "Authentication and Authorization" or "Auth" in this documentation) requires to follow those 3 simple steps:

 1. [Activate the feature](#activate-user-access-management).
-1. Create a connector and [connect the IdP of your choice to Pachyderm (Dex)](../authentication/idp-dex.md).
+1. Create a connector and [connect the IdP of your choice to Pachyderm (Dex)](../auth/authentication/idp-dex/).
-1. Optional: Manage your Authorization. i.e.,[assign specific Roles to IdP users](../authorization/role-binding.md) on given Pachyderm Ressources.
+1. Optional: Manage your Authorization. i.e., [assign specific Roles to IdP users](../auth/authorization/role-binding/) on given Pachyderm Ressources.

 Any registered IdP user will then be able to log into their IdP and access Pachyderm ressources according to the privileges they were granted.